 All references to Small Wireless Facilities in this Chapter shall refer only to Small Wireless Facilities in the Right-of-Way.
 No person shall install, construct, modify, or otherwise place any Small Wireless Facility within the public Right-of-Way in violation of the provisions of this Chapter.
-In the interest of the health, safety and welfare of the City, its citizens, and the general public, no Small Wireless Facilities shall be collocated on any power, traffic or directional poles within the City.
+No Small Wireless Facilities shall be collocated on any power, traffic or directional poles within the City.
 The definitions used in this Chapter apply only to this Chapter.